hexatomic/hexatomic/docs/user/src/update.md

 2. Select *Update*
 ![Search for updates manually](./selectUpdate.png)

+This will check if a new update is available.
+If not, a message in the status bar will be displayed, that there is no update available.

 ### Auto-updates at startup
 1. Click on *Help* in the main menu.
 2. Select *Preferences*.